ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

 - This score is then logged on to a community scoreboard and they are shown their rank amongst other users of the game.

 - A toggle switch will be added to reduce difficulty of game for those who are looking to play without the added hassle of the switch, however these results will not show on a scoreboard (for now).
+    -   Update: toggle switch not present in final game but will be added at later date.

 Will it add value, and what value will it add?
 Who's our target audience?
 Who is our demographic, or our demographics? <br>
 Our target audience is someone who is looking for a fun and testing game to challenge their memory.
 I want this game to feel as rewarding to player as possible without coddling them.
 I want anyone to be able to pick up this game and be able to play and understand the objective.